 In Moscow, Lex Fridman was the cool kid.

 Born in 1983 in Chkalovsk, in what was then the Tajik Soviet Socialist Republic, he grew up in Moscow during the final years of the Soviet Union.
-His family is of Ukrainian-Jewish descent — his father Alexander, a plasma physicist, was born in Kharkiv; his mother in Kyiv.
+His family is of Ukrainian-Jewish descent.
+His father Alexander, a plasma physicist, was born in Kharkiv; his mother in Kyiv.
 In Soviet schools, mathematical ability was currency, and Lex had it.
 He was popular.
 He belonged.

 Then, in 1994, at age eleven, his family immigrated to the United States.
-They landed in Naperville, Illinois — a suburb of Chicago where the social hierarchy ran on sports, possessions, and cultural fluency that a skinny Russian kid with no English didn't have.
+They landed in Naperville, Illinois, a suburb of Chicago where the social hierarchy ran on sports, possessions, and cultural fluency that a skinny Russian kid with no English didn't have.

 "I was a popular kid in Russia.
 And when we moved here, I went to the opposite of being popular or feeling like that.
 I felt like an outcast."

 The reversal was total.
-Everything that had made him somebody in Moscow — intellectual ability, mathematical confidence — made him nobody in suburban Illinois.
+Everything that had made him somebody in Moscow (intellectual ability, mathematical confidence) made him nobody in suburban Illinois.
 The language was wrong.
 The references were wrong.
 The person he had been was erased.

-Years later, Fridman would reframe this loss as a gift:
+Years later, Fridman would reframe the loss:

 "I think the gift of the immigrant experience of feeling like the outcast was the love of experiencing the deep connection with others, like a deep appreciation of it when it's there.
 Because it was taken away, because I was ripped out of it through moving here, I got to really appreciate it."